iansinnott/iansinnott.github.io/_posts/2016-06-11-getting-started-with-flow-and-webpack.md

 ![Flow Errors](http://dropsinn.s3.amazonaws.com/Screen_Shot_2016-06-11_at_5_50_55_PM.png)

 In this example Flow is detecting type errors in the `fbjs` module, which is required by React.
-Getting passed this issue is simple enough, simply add a new ignore line to `.flowconfig`.
+Getting past this issue is simple enough, simply add a new ignore line to `.flowconfig`.
 I have no idea how regex works in OCaml, but luckily there's no need.
 The Flow docs provide plenty of examples to show us how to ignore a certain directory.
 The syntax is `.*/path/to/dir/.*`.
 So to ignore everything under `node_modules/fbjs` you can update your `.flowconfig` as follows:

 ```ocaml